 - Since a system change in 2010, New South Wales continues to report problems encountered when linking files containing date variables within their system.
 This may occur when linking 'dwelling history', 'household' and 'waitlist' files.
-Where date variables contradict between files, they are recoded as missing. - Income details are only reported for rebated households, that is, 70% of all households. - A new maintenance system was introduced during 2016-17.
-The transition and implementation timing has meant there are significant data gaps in the 'dwelling history' file.
-Therefore, for 2016-17, New South Wales did not supply the 'dwelling history' file which includes the variables necessary for the calculation of turnaround time. - The 2016-17 waitlist data excluded suspended applicants, therefore data may not be comparable to previous years.
-The most frequent reasons for suspending an application include pending receipt of further information; pending receiving information from a client rejecting an offer of accommodation; or if a client is temporarily unable to accept an offer of accommodation for reasons such as illness, hospitalisation or imprisonment.
+Where date variables contradict between files, they are recoded as missing. - Income details are only reported for rebated households, that is, 71% of all households.